Widdershin/programmers-oath/README.md

 I will respect the privacy of my users, for their information is not disclosed to me that the world may know.

 I will tread most carefully in matters of life or death.
-Above all, I must not play at God.
+I will be humble and recognize that I will make mistakes.

 I will remember that I do not write code for computers, but for people.